-Please use FY16 Part D WICY Supplemental, as the Project Title.
 See Section 4.1.ix of HRSA's SF-424 Application Guide.
 In addition to the requirements listed in the SF-424 Application Guide, applicants must include the following information in the Abstract:

-- A summary of the proposed activity to strengthen organizational interventions to improve health outcomes along the HIV care continuum by reducing the identified gaps along the applicant's HIV care continuum with the specific stage(s) in the HIV care continuum to be addressed by the activity; and - The amount of supplemental funds requested.
+- "FY16 Part C Capacity Development Program," as the Project Title - A summary of the proposed capacity development activity to improve health outcomes along the HIV care continuum with the specific stage(s) in the HIV care continuum to be addressed by the activity - The amount requested for the one-year project period - The statutory preference requested, if applicable ii.
+Project Narrative